McPherson's: People

-In 1935 W. E. McPherson was governing director (later termed chairman); O. J. Addison, managing director; with M. T. W. Eady and K. C. Bainbridge, directors.
+In 1935 W. E. McPherson was governing director (later termed chairman); O. J. Addison, managing director; with Marshall Eady and K. C. Bainbridge, directors.

 Expansion

 New South Wales

 In September 1913 Acme Machine Tool Company at 51–65 Bathurst Street, Sydney, became a branch of McPherson's Proprietary Limited.

 McPherson's claimed to have supplied, from their own manufacture, all five million rivets (some 3500 LT) used in building the Sydney Harbour Bridge.
 By 1946 the company also had a factory in Alexandria.

-In 1935 O. W. Hastie was Sydney director.

 South Australia

 The company built a new store and showrooms on 102–130 Waymouth Street, Adelaide (bisected by Gilles Arcade), having demolished a row of houses and part of Shannon's Horse Bazaar, previously known as Queen's Theatre.